albertcanales/albertcanales.com/content/_index.md

 Hi!

-I'm Albert, a Mathematics and Computer Science undergraduate student at CFIS-UPC, Barcelona.
+I'm Albert.
+I studied Mathematics and Computer Science at CFIS-UPC, and I'm currently studying Security and Network Engineering at the UvA in Amsterdam.

-In my free time I enjoy doing projects and tinkering with different technologies, some of which I will be documenting in this site.
+In my free time I enjoy tinkering with technology as well as crafting stuff with my hands, some of which I will be documenting on this site.

 Thanks for passing by!